François Gérard: Life and career

 In 1808, as many as eight (and in 1810, no less than fourteen) portraits by him were exhibited at the Salon, and these figures afford only an indication of the enormous numbers which he executed yearly.
 All of the leading figures of the Empire and of the Bourbon Restoration, and all of the most celebrated men and women of Europe, sat for Gérard.
 This extraordinary vogue was due partly to the charm of his manner and conversation, for his salon was as much frequented as his studio.
-Madame de Staël, George Canning, Talleyrand and the Duke of Wellington have all borne witness to the attraction of his society.
+Madame Germaine de Staël, George Canning, Charles de Talleyrand, and the Duke of Wellington have all borne witness to the attraction of his society.

 Rich and famous, Gérard was stung by remorse for earlier ambitions abandoned; at intervals, he had indeed striven with Girodet and other rivals to prove his strength at history painting, still a more prestigious genre than portraiture.
 His Bataille d'Austerlitz (1810) showed a breadth of invention and style which was even more conspicuous in L'Entrée d'Henri IV à Paris (at Versailles), the work with which in 1817 he paid homage to the returned Louis XVIII.
 After this date, Gérard declined, watching with impotent grief the progress of the Romantic school.

 Loaded with honors – baron of the Empire in 1809, member of the Institut on 7 March 1812, officer of the Légion d'honneur, first painter to the king – he worked on, sad and discouraged.
+He painted several works to celebrate the Coronation of Charles X in 1825.
 The revolution of 1830 added to his disquiet, and on 11 January 1837, after three days of fever, he died.

 Gérard is best remembered for his portraits.
 The color of his paintings has suffered, but his drawings show in uninjured delicacy the purity of his line, and those of women are specially remarkable for a virginal simplicity and frankness of expression.
 His students included Heinrich Christoph Kolbe.